 - Mental health social worker

-You can gain more skills and further responsibilities by specialising in another area.
+You can gain more skills and further responsibilities as a social worker by specialising in another area.
 Or you can progress in your career by taking a more senior role within your area.
-Though, senior roles generally remove you from hands-on work.
+Though, senior social work roles generally remove you from hands-on work.

-With 3-5 years’ experience, you can become a senior practitioner, team leader or care manager.
-Or you could become a practice educator, where you’d oversee social work students and newer members of staff.
+With 3-5 years experience, you can become a senior practitioner, team leader or care manager.
+Or you could become a practice educator, where you would oversee social work students and newer members of staff.

-Otherwise, you could become self-employed and establish your own practice and client base.
+Otherwise, you could become a self-employed counsellor and establish your own practice and client base.

-If you’re considering pursuing a counsellor or social worker career, we can help you get there with an online course.
+If you’re considering becoming a social worker or you want to become a counsellor, we can help you get there with an online course.
 Our Access to Higher Education Diplomas offer an alternate qualification to A Levels.
-Allowing you to study at university and gain a relevant degree.
+Allowing you to study counselling or social work at university and gain a relevant degree.

 Our Access to HE Diploma (Social Work) would be an excellent starting point for either job.
 As it introduces you to the system and the many challenges that people can face.
 You’ll learn essential skills that you can take onto further study and into your future career.